Pat Phelan (Coronation Street)

 Pat Phelan is a fictional character from the British ITV soap opera Coronation Street, portrayed by Connor McIntyre.
 He made his first appearance during the episode broadcast on 2 October 2013.
-The character was introduced as an acquaintance of builder Owen Armstrong (Ian Puleston-Davies), who he soon goes into business with as part of a revenge plot.
-He departed on 14 April 2014.
+The character was introduced as an acquaintance of builder Owen Armstrong (Ian Puleston-Davies), who later goes into business partnership with Phelan that soon turns out to be part of the latter's revenge plot against both Owen and his protégé Gary Windass (Mikey North) over a £4,000 debt they forced him to repay.
+The storyline led to Gary's mother Anna Windass (Debbie Rush), also Owen's romantic partner, getting raped by Phelan after he coerced her into sleeping with him in exchange for ending his blackmail threat against her family.
+He then departed on 14 April 2014.